ibm-js/deliteful/docs/SidePane.md

 # deliteful/SidePane

 `deliteful/SidePane` is a sliding pane displayed on the side of the screen.
 It can be displayed on top of the page (mode=overlay) or can push the content of the page (mode=push or mode=reveal).
 This widget is hidden by default.
-Its visibility is controlled by `open` and `close` methods.
+Its visibility is controlled by `show` and `hide` methods.

 *Push and Reveal mode (left), Overlay mode (right)*